-Action # Action Item Status 11.1 Establish a formal policy to define which kind of inquiry should become a complaint, and what kind of complaint should be forwarded for an inspection.
-Completed Target completion - Dec.
-31, 2021 11.2 Upgrade the functionality of its information system so that summary reports on the number and nature of complaints can be produced electronically.
-In Progress (on schedule) Target completion - Dec.
+Establish a formal policy to define which kind of inquiry should become a complaint, and Completed 11.1 what kind of complaint should be forwarded for an inspection.
+Target completion - Dec.
+31, 2021 Upgrade the functionality of its information In Progress (on schedule) 11.2 system so that summary number and nature of co system so that summary reports on the number and nature of complaints can be produced electronically.
+Target completion - Oct.
 31, 2023 (Revised from Dec.
-31, 2022) 11.3 Instruct staff to record and update the status of complaints and inquiries consistently, accurately, and in a timely way.
-Completed Target completion - Jun.
-30, 2021 11.4 Review the actual time taken to process complaints and establish a more reasonable turnaround time target.
-Completed Target completion - Sept.
+31, 2022) Instruct staff to record and update the status Completed 11.3 of complaints and inquiries consistently, accurately, and in a timely way.
+Target completion - Jun.
+30, 2021 Review the actual time taken to process Completed 11.4 complaints and establish a more reasonable turnaround time target.
+Target completion - Sept.
 30, 2021

 - IT consultant has been hired to upgrade IT system - Developed training documents and conducted training for the BAO's complaints team.
-Staff training undertaken to record and update the status of complaints and inquiries consistently, accurately, and in a timely way - Established a turnaround target of 60 business days for processing of complaints - Formal policy established to differentiate inquiries and complaints and define escalation criteria for complaints
+Staff training undertaken to record and update the status of complaints and inquiries consistently, accurately, and in a timely way - Established a turnaround target of 30 business days for processing of complaints - Formal policy established to differentiate inquiries and complaints and define escalation criteria for complaints